gatsbyjs/gatsby/docs/blog/2019-04-08-meet-the-gatsby-team-at-drupalcon-seattle-jamstack-conf-nyc-and-js-heroes/index.md

 ## Jason Lengstorf at JS Heroes

 Late in the week at JS Heroes in Cluj-Napoca, **[Jason Lengstorf](https://twitter.com/jlengstorf)**, Developer Advocate, will be joining forces with Sara Vieira to present a full-day workshop, ["Advanced Performance Tuning for React Applications"](https://jsheroes.io/workshops/react), on Wednesday, April 10th.
 Covered topics include evaluating an existing React application, diagnosing performance issues, prioritizing fixes, and implementing performance fixes.

+"By the end of the workshop," write Jason and Sara, "you’ll be able to diagnose performance problems and solve them with a combination of modern and time-tested performance techniques.
+You’ll also learn how to weigh the trade-offs of implementing fixes to ensure that both your apps and your teams perform well.
+The tools added to your toolbox will continue to serve you, your team, and your users for years to come."

 Then, on Thursday, April 11th, see Jason on stage at JS Heroes with his session, ["You Belong Here: How to Make Open Source More Open"](https://jsheroes.io/#schedule), being held from 2:00-2:30pm.